-OK, I’m obviously speaking from experience here, but after putting this roundup of our most popular cookie recipes together, it’s clear that I’m going to have to preheat my oven soon.
+OK, I’m obviously speaking from experience here, but after putting together this roundup of our best cookie recipes of all time, it’s clear that I’m going to have to preheat my oven soon.

 As you can see above, I’m sharing a pretty big variety of cookie recipes.
 Cookie choices are based on mood, don’t you think?

 Maybe you’re craving salty peanut butter cookies today, but that doesn’t mean you won’t want espresso cookies tomorrow.
 And although technically it’s not a cookie, is there ever a time you don’t want birthday cake cookie butter?